How to watch Joe Wicks' PE lesson for kids live online

 Wicks’ wife Rosie Jones appeared on the 40-minute live workouts after Wicks broke a bone in his hand following a fall from his bike.

 She continued to help Wicks demonstrate each workout move while he recovered from his injury.
-We don’t know what her role in the PE with Joe relaunch will be, but we wouldn’t be surprised if she does make an appearance or two.
+She didn’t make an appearance on the first PE with Joe relaunch on Monday 11th January, but we wouldn’t be surprised if she joined some of the future sessions.

 Jones is a glamour model and former page three model, who began modelling as a teenager and set an unusual Guinness World Record in 2009 – for most bras removed and put back on in one minute (she managed a total of seven).